mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 There are two kinds of network switches you can purchase: managed or unmanaged.

 - **Managed switches** allow you to configure rules and settings for your switch.
-The most common reason you'd want a managed switch is to create virtual networks (VLANs) to improve network security.
+The most common reason you'd want a managed switch is to create virtual networks (VLANs) to increase security on your network.

 - **Unmanaged switches** offer no configuration.
 They're just dumb boxes that route network traffic.
 Any host connected to the switch can send network traffic to any other port on the switch.

 Personally, I wanted a plain old unmanaged switch.
-I've never used a managed switch, and I didn't expect to have a use for it.
-I have an opnsense firewall with four Ethernet ports, and I could have been using that device at any point to create VLANs, and I never did.
-So why would I start now?
+I've never used a managed switch, and I didn't want a whole bunch of extra configuration to manage.
+I just wanted the network to work.

 It turned out, none of the network switches that met my criteria were unmanaged, so I went with a managed switch.
 I planned to accept all the default settings and not configure VLANs.

-Once I got my managed switch, I found that it's pretty fun to configure VLANs.
+Once I got my managed switch, I found that it's pretty fun to have VLANs for different devices on my network.
 Now I want to configure VLANs for everything!

 ### PoE or standard Ethernet?

-Certain low-power devices can run entirely from power they draw from the Ethernet cable.
+Certain low-power devices can run entirely from the power they draw from the Ethernet cable.

 My home WiFi access point, the Ruckus RXX (TODO: link) supports PoE, so my access point conveniently needs only a single cable for both power and network connectivity.

 TODO: Photo

-I have PoE HATs for my Raspberry Pis, which enables them to run without a dedicated USB-C power cable.

-TODO: Photo

 To power a device over PoE, you need a PoE-enabled switch.
-So, if you have PoE devices or you may purchase some in the future, you may want a PoE switch.

 If you want a PoE swtich, the next question is how many PoE devices do you need to support?
-Most PoE switches only support PoE on a subset of their ports (TODO: is this true?), so make sure your switch has enough PoE ports for your devices now and in to the future.
+Most PoE switches only support PoE on a subset of their ports (TODO: is this true?), so make sure your switch has enough PoE ports for devices you own now or may add in the future.

 The downside of PoE switches is that they consume more power and they're more expensive (TODO: check).
 If you buy a PoE switch but have no PoE devices, you're wasting money and power on features you can't use.

 I've also seen reviews that claim PoE switches are noisier.
-I haven't experienced this, but it's something to look out for, as all my switches have been silent and fanless.
+I haven't experienced this, as all my switches have been silent and fanless.
+But noise is now something I check reviews for when picking a switch.

 ### How many ports do you need?